|SlideMeister . . . .

 Anyway, over the next year or so, I played it to death.
-After the funeral I graduated to that big 64th Chromatic with my shoeshine money, which I still have by the way, (the harmonica; not the money) and you can see, after some TLC and a "restore" it still looks good, and plays pretty nice too.
+After the funeral I graduated to that big 64th Chromatic with my shoeshine money, which I still have by the way, (the harmonica; not the money) and you can see, after some TLC and a "restore," the old girl still looks good, and plays pretty nice too.
 The big Chromatic was great but turned out to be a little too big for an eleven year old to carry around in his pocket.
-After some "big kids" in school took it away from me and blew in it like a couple of idiots, and threw it in the weeds I decided two things.
-One was to grow about two feet and kill both of them, and then bury their bodies in the field behind my buddy's house.
+After some "big kids" in school took it away from me and blew in it like a couple of idiots, and threw it in a weed field, decided two things: One was to grow about two feet and kill both of them, and then bury their bodies in that same field behind my buddy's house.
 The other was not to take it to school anymore.
 (The "other" turned out to be more practical)

 Growing up, I played anywhere they'd let me; school productions, YMCA camp, amateur TV and radio shows and then in my own little rock 'n roll band.
 Yeah, I was a guitar banger too in my teens, but I still used the Chromatic to play the slow mushy stuff.
-(Except of course for "Sleep Walk" - some things, you just don't mess with ;o)
+(Except of course for "Sleep Walk" - some things, you just don't mess with. 😉

 I went to California in 1969 to "bust in to the music scene."
-Sure enough, I soon found myself playing in bars and topless go-go joints and, in short, doing all the rotten stuff I always wanted to do.
+Sure enough, I soon found myself playing in bars, visiting topless go-go joints and, in short, doing all the rotten stuff I always wanted to do.

 As it turns out, I have an older sister who, along with her friend, were fasting and praying that I would turn my life over to Christ and come home, instead of staying in California.
 Since, as the Bible say's: "the effectual fervent prayers of a righteous man (or woman) availeth much," doing all that "fun" stuff made me totally miserable instead of successful.
 Instead, I began writing poetry about a Savior I didn't know, and that bugged me even more.

 I left California On December 20 1969 with plans to be home for Christmas.
 I picked up a hitchhiker in Barstow named Fidel, who was going to Albuquerque to train as a boxer.
 I "preached" to him (non-stop) about a God I had yet to meet.
+Is that crazy or what?
 When I dropped him off in Albuquerque, he was so excited; he was ready to go into the ministry!
-I just thought I must be pretty smart, coming up with all the neat "religious" stuff I told him.
+I just thought I must have been pretty smart, coming up with all the neat "religious" stuff I told him.
 If I would have thought about it, I would have known the words I spoke weren't mine, but I didn't have time or the inclination to ponder the situation; I just wanted to get home.

-Going through Oklahoma, my freshly rebuilt V8 engine started to develop what sounded like a rod knock.
-An emergency tear-down and oil-pan drop, in a pit, in a truck stop revealed that my friend, Sonny had installed #4 rod bearing cap backwards.
-(Till his dying day, he refused to believe he could have made a mistake like that) Anyway, crossing my frozen fingers, I flipped it over, re-installed it, put the "bottom end" back together, re-assembled my car, and was on my way again, back into the snowstorm that stretched all the way back to Parma, Ohio.
+Going through Oklahoma, my freshly rebuilt little 289 V8 engine started to develop what sounded like a rod knock.
+An emergency tear-down and oil-pan drop, in a pit, in a truck stop revealed that my friend, Sonny (a certified mechanic) had installed #4 rod bearing cap backwards.
+(Till his dying day, he refused to believe he could have made a mistake like that) Anyway, crossing my frozen fingers, I flipped it over, re-installed it, put the "bottom end" back together, re-assembled my car, and was on my way again, running quiet as a mouse, back into the snowstorm that stretched all the way back to my home in Parma, Ohio.

-That annoying rod-knock returned in western Indiana, and in Indianapolis, it rudely informed me that I was NOT going to make home for Christmas.
-Over fifty hours without sleep (just bennies) lonely, flat broke and feeling worse than I ever felt in my life, was the perfect time for the Lord to push "rewind" and then He simply pressed "play."
+To my surprise, that annoying rod-knock returned in western Indiana, and in Indianapolis, it rudely informed me that I was NOT going to make home for Christmas.
+Over fifty hours without sleep (just bennies) lonely, flat broke, hungry, outta cigarettes and feeling worse than I ever felt in my life, was the perfect time for the Lord to push "rewind" and then He simply pressed "play."
 Wow!!

 One part that's even more incredible is that while in California, I spoke to my wife almost every day on Paul Newman's phone account (another long story) but none of those conversations contained any "spiritual" content whatsoever, and yet when I arrived home at 11:35 PM Christmas night (another long story) my wife had also just given her heart to the Lord.
 Both our lives were dramatically and independently transformed, without either of us knowing what happened to the other!
 Barbara got a new husband, and A.J. got a new wife.
 Was that cool or what?!